What is Toe Walking?

 Most children who walk on their toes are Idiopathic Toe Walkers.
 This means that there is no known cause.
 It can often be a habit which can be difficult to change.
 Some children may need further investigation to rule out possible causes.
 Your health professional will have advised you if this is required.

-Most of the children who walk on their toes can stand with their feet on the ground.
+Most of the children who walk on their toes can stand with their heels on the ground.
 They may also be able to walk heel-toe for short periods when asked and/or find this easier when wearing shoes.

 What treatment is needed?